-Applicants may apply for up to \$7,500,000, for the 19-month Grant Subaward performance period to build and awareness campaign that engages the most vulnerable Californians with key social vulnerability factors located in areas at moderate to high risk from natural hazard.
+The Applicant may apply for up to \$7,500,000, for the 19-month Grant Subaward performance period to build an awareness campaign that engages the most vulnerable Californians with key social vulnerability factors located in areas at moderate to high risk from natural hazard.

-2. Funding Source(s)
+2. Fund Source(s)